-- Annual reports that summarise all of the on-going (or recently terminated) monitoring studies. - Final reports for each monitoring study.
+- Annual reports summarising all the ongoing (or recently terminated) monitoring studies; and/ or - Final reports for each monitoring study.

-Where required and agreed, the appropriate regulator can request other reports from the Cooper Energy Environment Officer (or delegate) and can also confirm adherence to the reporting schedule and contents (defined in the strategies and implementation plans) through the auditing mechanism which is described in Section 2.3.4 below.
+Where required and agreed, the appropriate regulator can request other reports from the Cooper Energy Environment Officer (or delegate) and can also confirm adherence to the reporting schedule and contents (defined in the strategies and implementation plans) through the auditing mechanism, which is described in Section 2.3.4 below.